A man and a woman sit behind a council dais

-Santa Clara City Attorney Brian Doyle and City Manager Deanna Santana are pictured in this file photo.
+Former Santa Clara City Attorney Brian Doyle and former City Manager Deanna Santana are still keeping tabs on what's happening in Santa Clara.
+File photo.

 As cities across the Bay Area grapple with budget cuts and deficits spurred—or in some cases, worsened—by the pandemic, massive salaries in one South Bay city have drawn public scrutiny.